Vassar-COGS282-2017/6-mayli10/README.md

 # Lab 9: Classifying handwritten digits with a neural network

-#### Goals for this lab
-- [ ] Build the bulk of a neural network model from scratch
-- [ ] Learn and apply the backpropagation algorithm
-- [ ] Train and test a network on a real problem: handwritten digit recognition.

-## The MNIST dataset

 In this lab, you'll build a three-layer neural network for classifying handwriting.
 The dataset contains 70,000 examples of written digits (0-9) from Census workers and high school students.
 Each digit is a 28x28 matrix, with values between 0 and 1 corresponding to the level of brightness